suho-yoo/suho-yoo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🙃 About Me
-I am a M.S. student in Electrical Engineering at KAIST, advised by [Prof. Joon Son Chung](https://mm.kaist.ac.kr/joon/).
-My research focuses on large language models, multimodal learning, and speech processing.
-Here is my [CV](/assets/CV_SuhoYoo.pdf).
+Hi!
+I’m Suho Yoo, an M.S. student in Electrical Engineering at KAIST, advised by [Prof. Joon Son Chung](https://mm.kaist.ac.kr/joon/).
-My current interests lie in understanding how Omni-LLMs process and integrate audio-visual information, and in developing models that enable natural speech interaction.
-More broadly, I aim to advance multimodal language models with seamless and human-like perceptual and conversational abilities.
+I’m interested in large language models, multimodal learning, and speech processing.
+Recently, I’ve been exploring how Omni-LLMs understand and integrate audio-visual information, as well as how to build models that enable more natural spoken interaction.
+More broadly, I hope to develop multimodal AI systems with seamless and human-like perceptual and conversational abilities.
+You can find more details in my [CV](/assets/CV_SuhoYoo.pdf).

 # 📖 Educations
 - *2025.09 - Present*: M.S. in  Electrical Engineering.
 Korea Advanced Institute of Science and Technology (KAIST)